 Capitol Hill

-Capitol Hill remains one of D.C.’s most iconic and in-demand neighborhoods.
-Known for its historic rowhomes, proximity to the U.S. Capitol, and walkable streets, it attracts professionals, families, and political figures alike.
+Capitol Hill is one of D.C.’s most iconic and in-demand neighborhoods.
+Historic rowhomes, proximity to the U.S. Capitol, and walkable streets attract professionals, families, and political figures alike.
+The demand here is structural, not cyclical.

 Logan Circle